Dry Eye Treatment Provided by Our Kansas City Metro Optometrists

 How Do We Diagnose and Treat Dry Eyes

 Often, our optometrists are able to diagnose dry eyes with just learning about your symptoms and examining your eyes.
 Frequently, we use a comprehensive eye exam along with a tear measurement and an analysis of the quality of them.
 In some cases though, we may use a process known as LipiScan to both diagnose and treat your itchy, painful, and red eyes as well.
 We use LipiScan to evaluate your Meibomian glands through illumination and trans-illumination.
-It's an incredibly accurate diagnostic tool our eye doctors use.
+It is an incredibly accurate diagnostic tool our eye doctors use.

 Schedule an Appointment Today!